protibimbok/django-vite-plugin/README.md

 - `DEV_MODE` : If set `True`, vite dev server will be used to link assets, otherwise build files. (default: `settings.DEBUG`)

-- `BUILD_DIR` : The directory where vite should output the build assets and from where files would be served.
-If you serve the files from a separate server, keep the `manifest.json` file of this directory as is.(default: `settings.STATIC_ROOT` or `'static'`)
+- `BUILD_DIR` : The directory where vite should output the build assets.
+If you serve the  assets from a different server (i.e. cdn), keep the directory structure as is.(default: `settings.STATIC_ROOT` or `'static'`)

+- `MANIFEST` : The path of the `manifest.json` file.
+The default is `<BUILD_DIR>/.vite/manifest.json` as per `Vite v5`.
+Even if you serve the assets from a different server, the manifest must stay in the specified location.

 - `BUILD_URL_PREFIX` : **The url prefix for production.** If `DEV_MODE` is `False` then all the assets from `<BUILD_DIR>/manifest.json` would be prefixed with this value.
 If you serve the production build from a separate server, provide the server address here. (default: `settings.STATIC_URL`)